AmrMsCLL/OOP-Gaming-Assignment/README.md

 This Assignment is comprised of 3 games and their integration along with an AI player and GUI elements
 TASK#1 : DONE            // indivisual problems
-TASK#2 : Coming soon     // The 3 Games
+TASK#2 : DONE     // The 3 Games
 TASK#3 : Coming soon     // Their Integration
 TASK#4 : Coming soon     // Code Quality
 TASK#5 : Coming soon     // GUI